 Address: 312 E. Main St., Riverton, Wyoming

-Built in the 1920s and still in service today, The Acme Theatre has changed with the world, transforming from the stage to the silver screen.
+Built in the 1920s, the Acme Theatre is one of a few haunted places in Wyoming still in service today, changing with the world and transforming from the stage to the silver screen.
 Many patrons have claimed to see a man up on the balcony watching shows with them.
 He is thought to be a performer from when the theater showed vaudeville and penny shows.

 13. Wort Hotel – Jackson Hole